YBHwang/clova-developer-guide/en/CEK/Guides/BuildCustomExtension/Provide_Audio_Content.md

 ### Updating audio content URL for security {#UpdateAudioURLForSecurity}

-When the custom extension [directs the client to play audio content](#DirectClientToPlayAudio), {{ "[`AudioPlayer.Play`](/CIC/References/CICInterface/AudioPlayer.md#Play)" if book.TargetCountryCode == "KR" else "[`AudioPlayer.Play`](/CEK/References/CEK_API.md#Play)" }} a directive message must be included in the [response message](/CEK/References/CEK_API.md#CustomExtResponseMessage).
+When the custom extension [directs the client to play audio content](#DirectClientToPlayAudio), the {{ "[`AudioPlayer.Play`](/CIC/References/CICInterface/AudioPlayer.md#Play)" if book.TargetCountryCode == "KR" else "[`AudioPlayer.Play`](/CEK/References/CEK_API.md#Play)" }} directive message must be included in the [response message](/CEK/References/CEK_API.md#CustomExtResponseMessage).
 In this process, the URL to play the audio content is sent in the `audioItem.stream.url` field of the `AudioPlayer.Play` directive message.

-However, it may not be possible to attach a permanently valid URL depending on the service provider because of the security issue.
+However, it may not be possible to attach a permanently valid URL depending on the service provider due to security issues.
 One of the reasons is that if this URL is exposed, a hacking attempt may occur to steal the content.
 Therefore, it is common to use an instance URL that has a relatively short expiration date.
 Also, playing audio content may be delayed due to a task with higher priority, that has started earlier, or due to the network state even if the client has received the `AudioPlayer.Play` directive message.
 In this case, the URL may expire and the audio content may not be played.

 Due to this reason, Clova provides a method for the client to acquire the URL for audio content playback right before playing.
 To do so, first, specify the `urlPlayable` field as `false` in the `AudioPlayer.Play` directive message and enter a value that is not in a URL format in the `url` field.